We end this week with CPI in Canada as the major event of the day. Here is an outlook on the market-movers awaiting us.

 For more on the Euro, read the Euro to dollar forecast.

-In Great Britain, Public Sector Net Borrowing, value the difference between spending and income for public corporations with the central and local governments, is about to drop down from 15.6B on June to 12.5B on the upcoming report.
+In Great Britain, Public Sector Net Borrowing, shoes the deference between public corporations and central and local governments spending and income, rise up to 11.9B is likely from -1.6B on the last time.

 Read more about the Pound in the GBP/USD forecast.